 - Examine dual-pol signatures that can help NWS forecasters anticipate the development of hazardous weather such as large hail and downbursts.

 - Develop approaches for incorporating information inferred from dual-pol radar about the observed precipitation back into numerical weather prediction models.

 - Examine the performance of a dual-pol partial beam blockage correction algorithm on radar quantitative precipitation estimation,

 - Examine impacts of dual-pol radar observations on hydrologic simulations to better predict excessive rainfall and flooding.

 - Determine specifications for a dual-pol Phased Array Radar (PAR) and evaluate various design issues.

 - Test and evaluate dual-pol PAR prototypes.

 The Benefits of dual-polarization radar

-Dual-pol radar provides measurable benefits to:
+Dual-pol radar provides measurable benefits to a variety of users:

-- detects aviation hazards such as birds.
+- Detects aviation hazards such as birds.

-- can detect aircraft icing conditions.
+- Can detect aircraft icing conditions.

-- can identify regions of large and giant hail.
+- Can identify regions of large and giant hail.

-- has the potential to save the public about $700 million annually by improving precipitation estimation.
+- Has the potential to save the public about $700 million annually by improving precipitation estimation.